 - NEVER talk to strangers

-- NEVER give out any information like your name, home address, or phone number
+- NEVER give out any information such as a home address, phone number

-- NEVER tell someone where you go to school
+- NEVER tell someone you don't know where you go to school

 - NEVER send a picture of yourself